 The Basics of the Swiss Chard Plant

-- Leaves: Thick, ruffled leaves have a stiff mid-rib and heavily veined leaves.
+- Leaves: The thick, ruffled leaves have a stiff mid-rib and heavily veined leaves.
 The leaves grow from a crown, at the base of the plant.
-Different varieties can come in a variety of colors, including: white, pink, yellow, green, red and orange.
+Swiss chard can come in a variety of colors, including white, pink, yellow, green, red and orange.

 - Flowers: Chard is a biennial and flowers form the second growing season.
 Small, perfect, greenish flowers form at the top of seed stalks.

-- Days to Harvest: Most varieties are ready to harvest in 50 - 60 days.
+Most varieties are ready to harvest in 50 - 60 days.
 Harvest while the leaves are still glossy.
-Snap 2-3 leaves off each plant, but leave the crown to grow more leaves.
+Snap 2 - 3 leaves off each plant, but leave the crown and it will fill back in with more leaves.

 Suggested Silverbeet Varieties

-- 'Five Color' - Leaves and stems in a rainbow of colors.
+- "Five Color" aka "Rainbow" - Leaves and stems come in a rainbow of colors.
 This is actually a blend of different colored plants, each grown separately before the seeds are combined.
 All are old, heirloom chards.

-- 'Fordhook Giant' - Great flavor and a vigorous grower.
+- "Fordhook Giant" - Great flavor and a vigorous grower with greenish-white leaves.

-- 'Perpetual' - Taste is very similar to spinach.
+- "Perpetual" - This variety tastes very similar to spinach.
 Regrows leaves quickly, as you harvest outer leaves.

 Uses for Swiss Chard